Co-director Lynn Novick on making “The Vietnam War”

 Novick — who has been working with Burns since 1999 and co-directed with him "Frank Lloyd Wright," "The War," "Prohibition" and the 2010 update to "Baseball" — spent much of the summer traveling with Burns and the film to show selections to diverse audiences, including one at the Aspen Ideas Festival.
 Many viewers have told the filmmakers that they were changed by the visceral experience of seeing "The Vietnam War."

-"There's something about the power of the way the story unfolds," said Novick.
-"It's hard to walk away from that with all of your prejudices and preconceptions and hard-held beliefs in tact."
+"There's something about the power of the way the story unfolds," Novick said.
+"It's hard to walk away from that with all of your prejudices and preconceptions and hard-held beliefs intact."

 If You Watch…